federicobetti99/Machine-Learning-P1/Code/README.md

 4.**predict_logistic**This function given some weights and an augmentation degree, makes a prediction for the logistic model.

 ## Notebook Executions
-The code directory also contains seperate notebooks, one for each function we were required to implement.By executing the corresponding notebook you can see the hyperparameter fitting for that process and you will also create the corresponding output file in the **Data** folder.Namely we have the following files:
+The code directory also contains seperate notebooks, one for each function we were required to implement.By executing the corresponding notebook you can see the hyperparameter fitting for that process and you will also create the corresponding output file in the **Data** folder.Namely we have the following files:<br>
 1.**run_grad.ipynb** Executes a notebook that fits the parameters with the Gradient Descent Method for the linear model and makes the relative predictions.<br>
 2.**run_stochastic_grad.ipynb** Executes a notebook that fits the parameters with the Stochastic Gradient Descent Method for the linear model and makes the relative predictions.<br>
 3.**run_least_squares.ipynb** Executes a notebook that fits the parameters with the Least Squares Method for the linear model and makes the relative predictions.<br>